The Ministry for Digital Transformation and the Public Service opens a new call for grants for Sectoral Data Spaces, endowed with 75 million euros

 The intensity of the aid will depend on the typology and size of the entity.

-Data has become an essential resource for economic growth, job creation and social progress, being a key element in the digitisation of society and companies.
+Data has become an essential resource for economic growth, job creation and social progress, being a key element in the digitalization of society and companies.
 Data analysis facilitates the optimization of processes and decisions, innovation and the prediction of future events.
-This global trend has huge potential in many fields, from health, the environment, food security, climate and resource efficiency, to energy and transport systems and smart cities.
+This global trend has enormous potential in many fields, from health, the environment, food security, climate and resource efficiency, to energy and transport systems and smart cities.